-is a biji 筆記 "brush notes" style book written by the Southern Song period 南宋 (1127-1279) scholar Wang Mao 王楙 (1151-1213), courtesy name Wang Mianfu 王勉夫.
-He came from Changzhou 長洲 (near modern Suzhou 蘇州, Jiangsu) and had to support his mother as a widow.
+Yeke congshu 野客叢書 "A collection of conversations with guests from the villages" is a "brush-notes"-style book (biji 筆記) written during the Southern Song period 南宋 (1127-1279) by Wang Mao 王楙 (1151-1213), courtesy name Mianfu 勉夫.
+He hailed from Changzhou 長洲 (near modern Suzhou 蘇州, Jiangsu) and had to support his mother as a widow.
 Only after he death he was free to begin preparing for the state examinations, and therefore withdrew into his Fending Study 分定齋.
 Yet in the end he never tried to take part in the examinations, but produced a lot of scholarly writings, like Chaojie gaobi 巢睫稿筆 or Xiaoming quanzi 小名犬子.

 The Yeke congshu is his only surviving book.
-It is 30 juan "scrolls" long and includes and appendix called Yelao jiwen 野老紀聞 "Records of hearsay from the old man in the village".
+It has a length of 30 juan and includes and appendix called Yelao jiwen 野老紀聞 "Records of hearsay from the old man in the village".
 The texts consists of 681 short chapters and mainly comments on ancients texts, from the Confucian Classics to books on history, inscriptions of stelae, geographic treatises, philology, poems, and various themes from the administrative system, economy, customs and habits, and many different objects and stories.
 There are two prefaces written by the author, one written in 1195, and one in 1202.
 Wang Mao was a widely knowledgeable scholar who had carefully read the texts he commented on.
-His book is therefore exceptionally helpful and was compared by the compilers of the imperial collectaneum Siku quanshu 四庫全書 with similar writings like the Mengxi bitan 夢溪筆談, Xiangsu zaji 緗素雜記 or Rongzhai suibi 容齋隨筆, a statement that Li Ciming 李慈銘 rates as exaggerated.
+His book is therefore exceptionally helpful and was compared by the compilers of the imperial series Siku quanshu 四庫全書 with similar writings like the Mengxi bitan 夢溪筆談, Xiangsu zaji 緗素雜記 or Rongzhai suibi 容齋隨筆, a statement that Li Ciming 李慈銘 (1830-1895) later found somewhat exaggerated.
 He prefers to compare the Yeke congshu with books like Yongyou xianping 甕牖閒評, Xuezhai zhanbi 學齋占畢, Oujian 寓簡 or Shupu 鼠璞.